dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 ### Bytes and Larger Units

-Even if all information in a compuer is ultimately a sequence of bits, it's typically inconvenient to reason about and work with individual 0/1 values.
-All modern CPUs store and manipulate larger groupings.
+Even if all information in a compuer is ultimately a sequence of bits, it's inconvenient to reason about and work with individual 0/1 values.
+All modern CPUs are designed to access and manipulate larger groups of bits.

 The most important unit is the ***byte***, which is defined to be 8 bits.
 A single byte can encode 256 distinct values.
 Most CPUs and memories, as well as the memory model of the C programming language, treat a single byte as the basic unit of access.